-Narrative: In EDEL 429: Integrated Curriculum and Instruction in the Elementary School, candidates read/view the California Dyslexia Guidelines, complete the UC/CSU Dyslexia Module, and engage in class discussion.
+Narrative: In EDEL 433: Language Arts and Reading Instruction in the Elementary School, candidates read/view the California Dyslexia Guidelines, complete the UC/CSU Dyslexia Module, and engage in class discussion.
 These resources support understanding of dyslexia, including definition, characteristics of individuals at risk for and with dyslexia, and suggestions for working with families. (see Appendix C Table 5.3).
-EDEL 434 offers opportunities for TCs to Understand how to appropriately assess and interpret results for English learner students (see Appendix C Table 5.3).
+They then apply their knowledge from the Dyslexia Guidelines and learning modules through a case study analysis where they analyze literacy challenges and design targeted intervention strategies that address phonology, orthography, phonics, and morphology.
+Candidates engage in critical discussions on dyslexia and inclusive literacy practices, contributing to a peer discussion board with evidence-based reflections.
+Additionally, they conduct fieldwork literacy assessments, bringing their findings to class to inform discussions on supporting students at risk of dyslexia.